MrClappy/MinerDashboards/WORKLOG.md

 ## Prerequisites

 1. Scripts are written in Bash, a Linux host is required to scrape metrics.
+2. Scripts require curl & jq, these can be installed manualy with apt or by running the script below.
-2. CPU temperature metrics are only compatable on Windows miners.
+3. CPU temperature metrics are only compatable on Windows miners.
-3. These instructions assume that miners, proxy, and InfluxDB are on the same network.
+4. These instructions assume that miners, proxy, and InfluxDB are on the same network.
 Port forwarding is required otherwise.

 ## Database Setup